alibaba/bifrostui/packages/bui-core/src/Drawer/index.en-US.md

 ### Specify container

-By default, Drawer is rendered to the root node of the page, H5 is`document.body`,the mini program is`Page Node`。
+By default, Drawer is rendered to the root node of the page, H5 is' document. body ', and the mini program is the' page node '.

 ```tsx
 import { Button, Drawer, Stack } from '@bifrostui/react';